BZoennchen/Pages/_posts/2026-04-03-cruelty-and-solidarity-en.md

 That is why he would agree with Han's observation that "depoliticization" is a danger, but he would call for speaking once again about "bread-and-butter issues" rather than philosophically condemning the whole of modernity.
 Here, however, Rorty's approach runs up against a limit that he himself did not see: his concept of solidarity remains *anthropocentric*---he asks who can suffer pain and humiliation and draws the circle of the moral exactly there.
 **The earth does not speak**, so it does not feature in his account.
+Yet Rorty seemed open to move beyond human solidarity.

+>Imagination, in the sense in which I am using the term, is not a distinctively human capacity.
+It is [...] the ability to come up with socially useful novelties.
+This is an abilitiy Newton shared with certain eager and ingenious beavers.
+But giving and asking for reason **is** distinctively human, and in coextensive with rationality.
+The more an organism can get what it wants by persuasion rather than force, the more rational it is. -- {% rorty:2016 %}

 Yet if we take Rorty's own logic seriously---namely that the circle of solidarity must be drawn ever wider---then the question inevitably arises of whether this circle may stop at the human being.
 A solidarity that applies only among speakers fails to hear the silence of those who have no language.
 Perhaps that is the blind spot that costs us the most dearly today.